jonromero/trail/README.md

 and it was written in Python (you can see older commits).
 After some thought, it was trivial to implement this in bash, so I did it.

+Update: In 2024, I converted it to Python - so it works across all platforms

 Installing trail